Roots – The What, Where, Why, How and When of Infinite Yoga…

 Foundation based on the breath of Ashtanga (Ujayii) combined with the precision of Iyengar.
 Emphasis is placed on alignment, use of props, and developing more body awareness (lifting kneecaps!).

-Soul Vinyasa Ashtanga Vinyasa, Yoga Therapy & Me.
+OM Vinyasa Ashtanga Vinyasa, Yoga Therapy & Me.
 A flowing class based on the literal meaning of vinyasa from the roots of Krisnamacharya.
-“Vi” “nyasa” or special placing refers to impeccable sequencing combined with a hot soundtrack, a bit of my dance background and a weekly meditative focus.
+“Vi” “nyasa” or special placing refers to impeccable sequencing combined with a hot soundtrack and a weekly meditative focus.

-IY Improv Ashtanga, Iyengar, Forrest.
+Ashtanga Remix Ashtanga, Iyengar, Forrest.
 Explores the more challenging postures of Primary (1st), Intermediate (2nd) and Advanced A (3rd) Series of Ashtanga in an improvisational unique format.
 Combines prep postures, longer holds, deeper breath and intense focus.
 Inspired by Iyengar and Forrest Yoga with precise step by step details and impeccable sequencing at a slightly slower pace.
-Move beyond boundaries and deepen your understanding of Ashtanga and yourself.
+Move beyond boundaries, gain insight and deepen your understanding of yourself.

-So there you have it, the IY class schedule, deeply steeped in tradition, with creative formats to bring understanding, balance, longevity and fun to your yoga practice and yoga progress!
+So there you have it, the IY class schedule, deeply steeped in Ashtanga tradition, with specialty classes to bring understanding, balance, longevity and fun to your yoga practice and progress!

 What about the IY teacher’s roots?